RoanBrand/MQTT-Siemens-S7-300/README.md

 # How to Use
 The following needs to be setup in you project in Simatic Manager:

+1. Setup your CP unit in HW Config with a client IP.
-1. The tcp connection to the broker must be set up in NetPro (IP Address + Port: 1883)
+2. The tcp connection to the broker must be set up in NetPro.
+(IP Address & Port: 1883)
-2. You must call the MQTT function block in your OB1 program loop.
+3. You must call the MQTT function block in your OB1 program loop.
-2. Your project's symbol list needs appropriate block numbers assigned to them, mine is:
+4. In Symbols, assign the following symbolic block names with appropriate block numbers assigned to them, mine is:

 - MQTT   		: FB1
 - PacketReader	: FB2